 Neighborhood Enterprise Zone

 The State of Michigan enables certain communities to establish a Neighborhood Enterprise Zone (NEZ) or Zones to spur the development and rehabilitation of residential housing.
 Within a Zone, properties with NEZ Certificates approved by City Council will essentially have the property taxes frozen for up to 15 years.
 Certificates for qualified historic buildings can have property taxes frozen for 11 to 17 years.
-The City will consider a NEZ in order to redevelop underutilized buildings, promote neighborhood revitalization, and to encourage owner-occupied housing and new investment.
+The City will consider a NEZ in order to redevelop underutilized buildings, promote neighborhood revitalization, and encourage owner-occupied housing and new investment.

 Learn more about Neighborhood Enterprise Zone.